Atlanta Symphony House | Architectural Photography Case Study

 The Photography

 TC Photography was in Atlanta co-facilitating an architecture and design photography workshop, with this residence secured as a key subject for the event.
-Pre-event access to the session facilitators was limited to a single three-hour window, the day before the event.
-As such, none of the preparation that a residence of this scale and complexity would ordinarily demand could be done (e.g., extended walk-through, formal light study, shot-list development).
+Pre-event access for the session facilitators was limited to a single three-hour window the day before the workshop opened.
+A residence of this scale and complexity would typically demand a minimum of two full shooting days, extended walkthroughs, a formal light study, client meetings and a detailed shot list developed well in advance.
+At the Atlanta Symphony House, none of that happened — there were simply three hours.

-A house like this, with its triple-height glass volumes, dramatic shifts in interior light and significant dynamic range between the dark reflective exterior and the bright, white-walled interiors, would typically require a minimum of two full shooting days.
-Holding that tonal range while maintaining the atmosphere of each space — the warmth of the kitchen, the drama of the staircase, the serenity of the bedrooms – was key.
+A house like this, with its triple-height glass volumes, dramatic shifts in interior light and significant dynamic range between the dark reflective exterior and the bright, white-walled interiors, demands a different approach to exposure than most residential work.
+Holding that tonal range while maintaining the atmosphere of each space — the warmth of the kitchen, the drama of the staircase, the serenity of the bedrooms — was key.
+Where most photographers expose for the highlights and use fill flash to recover shadow detail, the depth and richness of the darker materials here argued for the opposite: expose for the shadows and trust post-production to manage the highlights.
+Confidence in Photoshop and the Nik Software Collection made that call possible.

 The Outcome